 DAVID STROPE, Interim National Representative

-2023 GARBC Conference: The 2023 GARBC Conference will be held on the campus of Corban University in Salem, Oregon.
-Philip De Courcy, pastor of Kindred Community Church, Anaheim, California, and teacher on the daily media program Know the Truth, will be the keynote speaker.
+2022 GARBC Conference: The 2023 GARBC Conference will be held on the campus of Corban University, Salem, Oregon.
+The keynote speaker will be Philip De Courcy, pastor of Kindred Community Church, Anaheim, California, and the host and teacher of the daily media program Know the Truth.
 Reserve June 26–29, 2023!

 KERRY WATKINS, Director of Church Engagement

-Would you like to better understand the purpose of the GARBC?
-If you do, contact me at email@example.com.
-I can get you scheduled for one of our online meetings designed for pastors and ministry leaders to explain the purpose and vision of the GARBC.
+If you are interested in being part of an online meeting with the GARBC interim national representative David Strope, please contact me.
+I can get you scheduled for one of the upcoming meetings.
+The focus of these meetings is to help our pastors better understand the purpose of the association and to encourage greater participation in the association.
 The meetings are about an hour long.
-David Strope, interim national representative of the GARBC, shares his vision for the ministry for about 20 minutes, and the rest of the time is available for you to ask questions.
+David shares his vision for the ministry for about 20 minutes, and the rest of the time is available for you to ask questions.
+Our intent is to make these meetings as helpful as possible for pastors and ministry leaders.

 DARRELL GOEMAAT, Coordinator of Regular Baptist International